Mirandesa: History

 The Mirandesa is a traditional breed of draught cattle.
 It originates in – and is named for – the Terra de Miranda, the area of north-eastern Portugal where Mirandese is spoken, particularly the municipality of Miranda do Douro in the traditional district of Bragança in the Norte region.

-Various sub-types were identified within the breed, among them that of Bragança, the Beirao of Beira, the Mirandes Extremenho or Ratinho Serrano, and the Jarmelo.
+Various sub-types were identified within the breed, among them the Bragancesa of Bragança, the Beirão of Beira, the Mirandês Extremenho or Ratinho Serrano, and the Jarmelo.
 This last was established as a separate breed in 2007, with the name Jarmelista.

 A herd-book for the Mirandesa was established in 1959, the first in the country.
 Numbers in the 1960s and 1970s were some 150000±– head, and the breed was distributed throughout most of Portugal, with the exception only of the former province of Minho in the north-west (now consisting of the districts of Braga and Viana do Castelo) and the Algarve region in the south.
 In the later twentieth century the combined effects of the arrival in Portugal of more productive imported cattle and the mechanisation of agriculture, with its consequent reduction in demand for draught oxen, brought about a rapid fall in numbers; by the early 1990s the remaining stock was again mostly in the Terra de Miranda.

 In 2007 the conservation status of the breed was listed by the FAO as 'not at risk'.
 In 2020 a population of 5535 head – 5230 cows and 305 bulls – was reported to DAD-IS, which in 2023 listed the conservation status of the breed as 'at risk/vulnerable'.

 The larger Marinhoa cattle of the district of Aveiro derive principally from the Mirandesa, possibly with some intromission from Minhota stock.